samt1803/eth-matchgame/README.md

 ### uPort

+The uPort identity contracts are deployed on rinkeby (default settings).
+So if you want to use uPort, you need a version of the webinterface that interacts with the contract in rinkeby instead of the local one in Ganache.
+Or try the version deployed to ipfs, that one uses the rinkeby contract.
 To connect with uPort you have to have the app installed on an Android or iPhone and have made an account by registering an identity on the rinkeby network (default).
 The when you klick 'Continue with uPort', you have to scan the barcode to log in.
 After that, if you start a new game or make a move you dont have to scan anything, the request for approval will just pop up in the uPort app.
+To use uPort you don't need any test Ether, uPort pays for the transactions.

 ### Try out on IPFS
 The game is also hosten on ipfs and connected to the rinkeby chain.